markusressel/raspyrfm-client/README.rst

 Installation
 ------------

-:code:`pip install xs1-api-client`
+:code:`pip install raspyrfm-client`

 Usage
 -----

-For a basic example have a look at the `example.py <https://github.com/markusressel/xs1-api-client/blob/master/example.py>`_ file.
+For a basic example have a look at the `example.py <https://github.com/markusressel/raspyrfm-client/blob/master/example_simple.py>`_ file.

-If you need more info have a look at the `documentation <http://xs1-api-client.readthedocs.io/>`_ which should help.
+If you need more info have a look at the `documentation <http://raspyrfm-client.readthedocs.io/>`_ which should help.

 Basic Example
 -------------